 Historically, Ethiopia has been a key producer of frankincense as well as myrrh.
 It is not surprising, therefore, that burning incense is an important aspect of Ethiopia’s traditional coffee ceremony.

-The aromas of the incense create a mood of unwinding and relaxation that enhances the goal of the coffee ceremony – to socialize, relieve anxiety, and to relax.
+The aromas of the incense create a mood of unwinding and relaxation that enhances the goal of the coffee ceremony – to socialize, relieve anxiety, and relax.

 3. Laying Freshly Cut Grass and Flowers On The Floor

-The host lays fresh grass and flowers on the floor to form a natural mat.
+The host lays fresh aromatic grass and flowers on the floor to form a natural mat.
 The sight and the fragrance of the fresh flowers and grass accentuate the mood for relaxation.

 If freshly cut grass or flowers are not available to you, especially in the cities, you may use an artificial grass mat or any kind of mat instead.

-How would you like to drink coffee that has been prepared from scratch right in front of you – right from green beans to the coffee in your cup?
+How would you like to drink coffee that has been prepared from scratch right in front of you – right from green coffee beans to the coffee in your cup?
 This is the spectacle that is Ethiopia’s traditional coffee ceremony.

 5. Smelling and Savoring The Aroma of Roasted Beans

-When roasting the fresh beans, the host meticulously shakes the pan to even the roasting.
+When roasting the fresh beans, the host meticulously shakes the flat pan to even the roasting.
 When the beans are smoking and emitting wonderful aromas, she brings the pan to the guests who fan the smoke with their hands to draw the delectable aromas to themselves.